Home Vancouver’s Sea to Sky Region Town and Region of Squamish Squamish Days Loggers Sports Festival

 World-Class Loggers Sports Show

 A number of the events at Squamish Days are interesting and worth checking out.
-The main event, however, is the World-Class Loggers Sports Show, which usually takes place on Sunday afternoon.
+The main event, however, is the World-Class Loggers Sports Show, which takes place on Sunday afternoon.
 Thousands turn out for the world championship competitions, which are fun to watch for all ages.

 At the World-Class Loggers Sports Show, there are axe-throwing contests, pole climbing races, log rolling competitions, saw cutting championships, and all kinds of logger sports-themed entertainment.